dalu547/Kotlin-Clean-Atchitecture-with-Compose-and-other-advanced-Componets/README.md

-## Flutter Scaffold Template
+## Kotlin Scaffold Template

 ## Overview
-This is a Flutter project developed as a technical test by **Dalayya Kalla**.
+This is a Kotlin project developed as a technical test by **Dalayya Kalla**.
 The project focuses on **Folder struture, MVVM architecture and Lib integrations**.

 ## Table of Contents
 - [Architecture](#architecture)